SecchioNerd/researchString/README.md

 # researchString
-Program Research a string in an array
+Program (In C#) Research a string in an array.

+I have Think this project for develop of video game

+With a error of 1 char of 5, if you write a string and you can miss a chat of 5.